Webhooks

 1. Sign in to your developer account.

-3. Select and open the app you want to subscribe to webhooks for.
+3. Select and open the app you want to subscribe.

 There are two sets of webhooks: one for live, in-production apps and a separate set for sandbox and testing environments.